|Researched by||Dr Keith Hiscock||Refereed by||This information is not refereed.|

 Furcellaria lumbricalis occurs in the lowest category on the salinity scale (Connor et al., 2004) and is therefore probably relatively tolerant of decreases in salinity.
 The species forms extensive populations in the main basin of the Baltic Sea where salinity is 6-8 psu in the upper 60-70 m and its extension into the Gulfs of Bothnia and Finland is limited by the 4 psu isohaline (see review by Bird et al., 1991).
 However, if the salinity conditions within the habitat were to become freshwater Furcellaria lumbricalis would not be able to survive, as it is a marine species.

 Sensitivity assessment.
 Based on reported distributions and the results of experiments to assess salinity tolerance thresholds and behavioural and physiological responses it is considered that Ulva spp. and the associated species would tolerate a change in salinity from full to variable or reduced to low salinity.
-As the associated species occur only in low numbers and do not characterise the biotope the sensitivity assessment is based on the Ulva species alone.
+As the associated species occur only in low numbers and do not characterize the biotope the sensitivity assessment is based on the Ulva species alone.

 This biotope is only found in very weak water flow conditions and a decrease in water flow is considered unlikely to directly affect this biotope, although some reduction in growth may occur where waters experience very little movement so that nutrient supply and recharge of deoxygenated waters is reduced.

-The key characterising species of this biotope, Ulva intestinalis and Ulva lactuca are flexible and conform to the direction of water flow reducing drag and breakage.
+The key characterizing species of this biotope, Ulva intestinalis and Ulva lactuca are flexible and conform to the direction of water flow reducing drag and breakage.
 However, experimental studies show that exposure to currents results in sloughing of tissue and higher current velocities result in breakage of the thallus.Kennison & Fong (2013) found that Ulva intestinalis, settled on ceramic tiles and deployed in the field were subject to greater losses at mean flow speeds of 0.2 m/s (approximately 16 % of biomass) than the 8 % loss from individuals subject to lower flows (0.15 m/s).
 These results agree with those from another study by Flindt et al., (2007) that subjected Ulva sp. and Enteromorpha sp. (description from paper) to increased water flows in flume tanks.
 Water flow rates were increased from still water incrementally by 0.005 m/s and the amount of biomass sloughed off was measured.
 At a current speed of 0.12 m/s 3-4% of biomass of Ulva sp. was removed, increasing to 4-7% lost at 0.15 m/s and 40-50% at 0.4 m/s.
 Enteromorpha sp. were slightly more resistant; at current flows of 0.2 m/s 1% of biomass was sloughed, increasing to 20% at 0.35 m/s.
 Flindt et al., (2007) estimated from regression models that the current speeds at which all Ulva spp., would be totally removed were 0.82 m/s and 1.28 m/s for Enteromorpha sp.
 Modelled predictions of thallus breakage based on laboratory studies of Ulva lactuca on bivalve shells estimate that large Ulva lactuca (>50 cm in length) are unlikely to persist where currents exceed 0.5 m/s, whereas smaller individuals (24 cm in length) are unlikely to be present where current speeds exceed 1 m/s (Hawes & Smith, 1995).

 Increased water flows may also be beneficial where these enhance recruitment.
 Increased water velocities can enhance recruitment through increased larval supply (Kennison & Fong, 2013).
 Houghton et al. (1973) observed that swarmers of Ulva were able to settle onto surfaces subjected to water speeds of up to 10.7 knots, suggesting that changes may not inhibit settlement.

 Sensitivity assessment.
-Increased water flow rates may detach and remove biomass of the Ulva spp, that characterise this biotope.
+Increased water flow rates may detach and remove biomass of the Ulva spp, that characterize this biotope.
 Experiments suggest that the pressure benchmark is biologically relevant, i.e. increases at the pressure benchmark could result in loss and detachment.
 However as this biotope occurs in sheltered environments and at the benchmark the increase is relatively minor rapid growth of Ulva sp. may mitigate the loss of tissue during the growing season.
 The experiments do not detail the amount of time that individuals were exposed to flows so that extrapolating the results to predicted losses, particularly for breakage is problematic.
 Based on the breakage studies (Hawes & Smith, 1995), resistance of Ulva sp., to an increase in water flow at the pressure benchmark is assessed as ‘Medium’ as smaller individuals can persist at flow rates that are almost double those of larger plants and duration of exposure is limited.
 Resilience is assessed as ‘High’ and sensitivity is assessed as ‘Low’.
 An increase in water flow at the benchmark is unlikely to have a significant negative effect on the biological composition of the biotope.
 However, it must be assumed that if there is an increase in the water flow within the biotope there will also be an increase in the water flow around the lagoon (where this biotope occurs in lagoons).
 This increase could have a detrimental effect on the structure of the lagoon through erosion.
 This could consequently lead to the loss collapse of a lagoon wall and completely change the physical environment of the biotope, and lead to the loss of the lagoon biotope altogether.
 A change in the water flow at the pressure benchmark is unlikely to cause the loss of the lagoon biotope.

 This biotope occurs in shallow subtidal habitats, shallow examples are not considered to be sensitive to decreased emergence but deeper examples may experience reduced habitat suitability where water depth increases and reduces light penetration.
 The associated Ulva spp. are able to tolerate desiccation stress and they are often very abundant on the high shore where desiccation stress is the primary factor controlling seaweed distribution, and may even be found above the tidal limits of the shore.
 Ulva intestinalis (studied as Enteromorpha intestinalis) can survive several weeks of living in completely dried out rock pools, while becoming completely bleached on the uppermost layers, but remaining moist underneath the bleached fronds.
 However, desiccation stress of germlings may be lower than adults.
 Hruby & Norton (1979) found that 7-14 day old germlings of Ulva (studied as Enteromorpha) were more tolerant of desiccation than earlier stages, so an increase in desiccation stress may impact more adversely on newly settled germlings than more mature plants.
 Furcellaria lumbricalis can also be found from the lower intertidal to 12m subtidally (Bunker et al., 2012).